vrm-lab/Audio-Gain-Module-FPGA/README.md

 Focus: **RTL architecture, fixed-point DSP decisions, and AXI correctness**

 The module is designed for continuous real-time audio streaming, not block-based or offline processing.

 ---

+## Motivation

+This project was developed as part of a broader self-directed exploration of FPGA-based audio DSP.
+Although gain adjustment is mathematically simple, its hardware implementation provides a useful foundation for studying fixed-point multiplication, scaling, saturation, and real-time streaming interfaces.

+The project represents one of the smaller building blocks used to develop a practical understanding of how basic DSP operations behave when translated into RTL.

+---